WordPress For Dummies (In 10 Minutes Max)

-To put this into perspective, you might’ve heard of other popular website platforms like Squarespace and Shopify etc…
+To put this into perspective, you might’ve heard of other popular website platforms like Shopify, Squarespace, etc…

-It also means that one in four websites on the entire internet are powered by WordPress!
+It also means that roughly one out of every three websites on the entire internet are powered by WordPress!

 Sorry, But I Have To Get Technical For A Moment…

 Yes, I know it kind of defeats the purpose of this article…

 But don’t worry, if I can get it, so can you.

 WordPress is also what’s known as an “open-source content management system (CMS).”

 Allow me to break this definition down a little further: